 Below are some little things that can make a big difference when meeting with a potential client for a consultation:

 1. What view do you give the potential client?
 In other words, are the blinds open?
-Is the client getting a nice view out the widow?
+Is the client getting a nice view out of the window?
 Or are the blinds down or the potential client facing a wall?
 If you give the client a nice view, and not make the potential client feel as if they are in a cave, it can make the potential client relax and feel more comfortable.

 2. Are you sitting at the head of the table?
 Or are you sitting across the table from the potential client?
 This might seem like it is not very important, but sitting at the head of the table is a power position that exudes the type of confidence many want in a lawyer.